 How do we fix this?
 Well, there are systems on the market that will take this wastewater and pump it back into the hot water tank so it can be utilized for non-drinking water usages.
 There are also a number of RO systems with higher efficiency ratings than our current system.
 We are looking into every option and will let you know what direction we go.

 Another area for improvement, which was discussed in a previous post, is to reduce the size of our hot water tank.
 Going smaller results in less electricity demands for heating the water, which also prevents us from taking longer showers.

 After reading this, you might be asking why all the effort to save $100 a year in water (assuming roughly 10% reduction in our bill due to water reduction focus).
-Our frugal nature is one reason why, but the main reason is to understand what our water requirements will be for Two Cup House.
 If we ever want the flexibility of being able to be off the grid, we need to practice conservation/frugal mode now.
 And it’s being conscious of the environment.